msellan/wcg_bash/README.md

 <h3>parse</h3>

 This function uses string manipulation in the shell (not a bashism - this should work in any shell) to parse key/value pairs assigning only the values to a variable called 'value'.
 The construct is <code>${var#*SubStr}</code> where the beginning of the string up to the substring will be dropped.
-In the specific case from the code <code>value="${line#\*:}"</code> the variable $line contains the key/value pair from the JSON separated by ':'  The key (the substring) up to and including the delimiter (':') are dropped leaving the value to be assingned to the variable $value.
+In the specific case from the code <code>value="${line#\*:}"</code> the variable $line contains the key/value pair from the JSON separated by ':'  The key (the substring) up to and including the delimiter (':') are dropped leaving the value to be assigned to the variable $value.

 <h3>create_load</h3>

-Create load does most of the heavy lifting by calling other functions to remove json formatting and adding sql commands to create a sql load script.
-The main purpose of this function is to rewrite the JSON data from the API into CSV format.
+The main purpose of this function is to rewrite the JSON data from the API into CSV format. <code>create_load</create_load> does most of the heavy lifting by reading all output lines from the API after calling other functions to remove JSON formatting and adding sql commands to create a sql load script.
+There are 19 fields per record.

+This function syncronizes the order of the fields adding a placeholder for the one that gets added dynamically based on workunit status.
+But mostly it coverts newlines to commas and inserts parentheses and newlines around each record.
+By omitting the function calls to <code>create_insert</code> and <code>create_update</code> you can simply derive a plain csv file.

 <h3>de_json</h3>